 With force set to true, on consensus failure, this function sets the state of the given node only on the local node.
 In such a case, the function is transactional (because the function changes the node state) and you can roll it back.
 If the function is called on a node that's already in process of parting with force set to true, it also marks the given node as parted locally and exits.
 This is useful only when the consensus can't be reached on the cluster (that is, the majority of the nodes are down) or if the parting process is stuck.

-But it's important to take into account that when the parting node that was receiving writes, the parting process can take a long time without being stuck.
+But it's important to take into account that when the parting node that was receiving writes, the parting process can take a long time without actually being stuck.
 The other nodes need to resynchronize any missing data from the given node.
-The force parting completely skips this resynchronization and can leave the other nodes in an inconsistent state.
+The other nodes need to wait till group slots of all nodes are caught up to all the transactions originating from the PARTED node.